 CEO and Chief of Surgery

 Since the mid-1990s, laser vision correction procedures such as LASIK and PRK have helped millions of people to see the world more clearly, free from glasses and contact lenses.
-These procedures, also called laser refractive surgeries, use a heatless, computer-guided laser, called an excimer laser, to reshape the clear tissue at the front of the eye, called the cornea.
+These procedures, also called laser refractive surgeries, use a heatless, computer-guided laser, called an excimer laser, to reshape the cornea, the clear tissue at the front of the eye.
 Modern laser refractive surgery is a safe, comfortable, predictable procedure that can treat myopia (nearsightedness), hyperopia (farsightedness), astigmatism, and presbyopia.

 The laser refractive surgery specialists at Hoopes Vision have the combined experience of over 80,000 LASIK and PRK procedures to draw on.
 Our ongoing commitment is to provide Salt Lake City, Provo, and Ogden-area patients with only the newest, safest vision correction technology.
 Since our founding in the Salt Lake City area in 2000, Hoopes Vision has acquired five different excimer lasers for vision correction and three different lasers for bladeless flap creation, more than any other laser center in Utah.